tony-o/perl6-xoo/docs/README.md

 ## row

-describes a row of the table.  anything in your `Row/` can contain methods to act upon one data, ie 'Row::Invoice` might contain a method `mark-paid` that marks the invoice paid and updates your other accounting tables
+describes a row of the table.  anything in your `Row/` can contain methods to act upon one data, ie 'Row::Invoice` might contain a method `mark-paid` that marks the invoice paid and updates your other accounting tables.  the row class file is optional if you're not going to put anything into it then Xoos will create an anonymous row class that will act as the template object for conflating rows

 # order of operations